-The issue can sometimes be innocuous: Frequently, non-ASCII characters appear in comments of files that otherwise only contain ASCII, usually when the name of a maintainer appears in a source file.
-However, most mojibake cannot be detected.
+The issue can sometimes be innocuous: frequently, non-ASCII characters appear in comments of files that otherwise only contain ASCII, usually when the name of a maintainer appears in a source file.
+However, most mojibake (encoding miss-interpretation issues) cannot be detected.
 If the compiler detects invalid characters in comments, there may be undetectable mojibake in string literals, which would lead to runtime bugs.